BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab6.md

 #### Virtual Machines and Operating Systems
 You will be working with:
 - 1 Ubuntu 20.04 Machine
-- 1 CentOS 7 Machine
-- 1 Rocky 7
+- 2 Rocky 7 Machines

 #### Network Configuration
 Since your machines do not currently have internet access, you will need to configure the network as follows: